octoflar/especia/README.md

-Additional highlights are the joint modelling and optimisation of the background continuum, and an accurate semi-analytic convolution of the absorption term with the instrumental line spread function.
+Additional highlights are the joint modelling and optimisation of the background continuum, and an accurate semi-analytic convolution of the absorption term with the instrumental function that is capable of modelling unresolved narrow lines of half the instrumental line spread.
 The method is explained in detail by [Quast et al. (2005)](http://dx.doi.org/10.1051/0004-6361:20041601).